Protect little ears with the best volume-limiting headphones for kids

 - No microphone

-Safe, lightweight and comfortable, JBL's junior headphones come in a range of fun color combos.

-Best for Comfort: CozyPhones Kids Headphones
+Best for comfort: CozyPhones Kids Headphones

 CozyPhones offers an entire menagerie of animal-themed headband-style headphones, as well as branded options from the likes of JoJo Siwa, Paw Patrol, and the Teenage Mutant Ninja Turtles.

 The fun designs belie some clever functionality.
-The soft, stretchy fabric means the headphones stay in place, are super-easy to wear, and can even double as a sleep mask.
-You can roll these up to fit in a rucksack or handbag, remove the electronics to wash them, and the volume limitation means you can leave your child with their fave headband knowing they are not going to break the 90-decibel barrier.
-One of the downsides to some though is that these headphones aren't wireless.
+The soft, stretchy fabric means the headphones stay in place, are super-easy to wear, and even double as a sleep mask.
+You can roll these up to fit in a rucksack or handbag, remove the electronics to wash them, and the volume limitation means you can leave your child with their fave headband, knowing they are not going to break the 90-decibel barrier.
+One of the downsides to some, though, is that these headphones aren't wireless.

 Pros: